BatmanPriddy/TheWorldApp/README.md

 **TO DO**

-1. Update documentation to enclude how to perform a database migration to seed the database.
-2. Publish web application to free Azure account.
+1. Publish web application to free Azure account.

 Thank you and enjoy!